 Pillow Type: Medium loft, medium firmness, conforms to pressure

-Back sleepers need support for the natural neck curvature.
-So, opt for a medium-firm pillow with a low loft.
-There are cervical or contoured pillows for back sleepers that are ideal.
+Back sleepers need support for their natural neck curvature, so opt for a medium-firm pillow with a low loft.
+Cervical pillows are ideal for back sleepers.

-Material: Memory and latex offer optimal comfort and support.
-But you can also go for feather or traditional down.
+Material: Memory and latex offer optimal comfort and support, but you can choose feathers or traditional down.

 Quick Tip: Place a small pillow under the knees to remove lower back pressure.